Fabletics: Partnerships

 Hudson was named the ambassador for Fashion Targets Breast Cancer with Fabletics partnering on a pink capsule collection to support breast cancer awareness.
 In May 2017, the company announced a collaboration with singer Demi Lovato in support of the United Nations Foundation's Girl Up campaign.

 In October 2018, Fabletics announced a partnership with Varsity Spirit, making Fabletics Varsity's official activewear partner.
 As a part of this deal, Fabletics launched pop-up shops at Varsity Competitions in the US.

 In October 2020, Fabletics and Varsity extended their partnership through 2024.
-In October 2020, Fabletics announced a long-term partnership with Hydrow, the at-home rower with live and on-demand athlete-led workouts.
+In the same month, Fabletics announced a long-term partnership with Hydrow, the at-home rower with live and on-demand athlete-led workouts.
 As part of the Fabletics x Hydrow partnership, Fabletics members can purchase a Hydrow at members only pricing, plus access to an accessories and gear package.
 In addition, Fabletics is Hydrow's official apparel partner, designing and producing all Hydrow apparel, and Hydrow's trainers will exclusively wear Fabletics in all of Hydrow's workout content.

 In 2021, Tough Mudder chose Fabletics as its "active lifestyle" partner.
 In November 2021, Fabletics began working with college athletes and tournaments to grow its men's business.
 The company sponsored the Jacksonville Classic, and announced that it is planning partnerships with individual NCAA players.

-Since launching, Fabletics has released a number of capsules with notable brand partners, including Maddie Ziegler, Kelly Rowland, Madelaine Petsch and others.
 In April 2021, Kevin and Eniko Hart released the Hart Collection, the brand's first capsule designed for men and women.
 In December 2021, Vanessa Hudgens was announced as a spokesperson for the brand, releasing the Velour x Fabletics collection, with pieces made of velour.

 In April 2022, Hudgens also released a summer Y2K-inspired collection designed by herself, called Sun-Daze by Vanessa Hudgens.

-In April 2022, Fabletics partnered with singer Lizzo to launch a size-inclusive (sizes of 6X to XS) shape-wear brand called Yitty.
+In the same month, Fabletics partnered with singer Lizzo to launch a size-inclusive (sizes of 6X to XS) shape-wear brand called Yitty.

-Controversy
+Since launching, Fabletics has released a number of capsules with notable brand partners, including Maddie Ziegler, Kelly Rowland, Madelaine Petsch, Khloé Kardashian, and others.

+Hippo Knitting

-An investigation by Time magazine into Hippo Knitting, a manufacturing company that supplies Fabletics, received reports from at least 38 workers alleging sexual and physical abuse from management.
+A 2021 Time magazine article about Hippo Knitting, a manufacturing company that supplies Fabletics, reviewed reports from at least 38 workers alleging sexual and physical abuse from management.
 A Fabletics spokesperson said the brand vowed to do "everything in [their] power to further remedy the situation".
 Production at Hippo Knitting stopped on May 3, 2021.
-After a three-month pause, Fabletics resumed production in August 2021 while taking steps to improve workers' rights, including a new anti-intimidation policy, a new grievance procedure and other initiatives.
+Fabletics resumed production in August 2021 while taking steps to improve workers' rights, including a new anti-intimidation policy, a new grievance procedure and other initiatives.